Romans in Andalucia

 While Caesar was still campaigning in Spain, the Senate began bestowing honours on him.
 Great games and celebrations were held in April to honour Caesar's victory at Munda.
 Caesar returned to Italy in September 45 BC and was named Dictator, although he was murdered soon after, and later the Roman Empire was founded.

-Seneca the elder was born in Corduba in BC 55.
+BC 55 Seneca the elder was born in Corduba.
 In AD 65 his son Seneca the younger committed suicide after plotting against Emperor Nero.

-In AD27 the Emperor Augustus renamed much of Ulterior, Baetica.
-The name was taken from the River Baetis (now Guadalquivir) provinces.
+AD 27 the Emperor Augustus renamed much of Ulterior, Baetica.
+The name was taken from the River Baetis (now Guadalquivir).
 This region corresponded to roughly what is present day Andalucia.
 Corduba was the capital.

 Via Herculea or Via Exterior was the longest and busiest of the Roman Roads in Hispania. with a length of about 1.500km, and reaching Cadiz.
 The road was renamed Via Augusta after the emperor who ordered it to be renovated between 8 BC and 2 BC.
 It ran from Narbonne in France (joining Via Domitia) down the Mediterranean coast; the current N-340 / A-7 follows many sections of the Via Augusta.
 Read more about Roman Roads in Andalucia.